 You absolutely can if you have it set up.
 Or Interac, in Canada.
 There are times Venmo can be a little awkward, though, and of course you need to know the other person's Venmo.

 How do I know the person collected my Tend?

 When your Tendee picks up your Tend, you receive an email.
-Plus, all your old Tends (Sent and Collected/Not Collected) are in your "Earlier Tends and Messages."
+Plus, all your Received Tends and Sent Tends (collected and not collected) are in your "Earlier Tends and Messages."

 What if there was a Tend for me long before I signed up?